Dentition in Mammals

 In lower vertebrates the attachment of teeth is loose, so they usually lose teeth so the teeth grow to gain to replace the lost ones.
 Examples of organisms with these teeth are – Dogfish, snakes, etc.

 This type of tooth is characteristic of mammals in which two sets of teeth are found.
-IN this type of dentition, the first set of teeth called milk teeth or lacteal teeth are replaced by the second set of teeth called permanent teeth.
+IN this type of dentition, the first set of teeth called milk teeth or lacteal teeth is replaced by the second set of teeth called permanent teeth.

 - Molar teeth are absent in milk teeth.